-Rates payments for the Proposed Project will contribute significant funds to Clare County Council, which will be redirected to the provision of public services within Co.
-Clare.
+Rates payments for the Proposed Project will contribute significant funds to Carlow County Council, which will be redirected to the provision of public services within Co.
+Carlow.
 These services include provisions such as road upkeep, fire services, environmental protection, street lighting, footpath maintenance etc. along with other community and cultural support initiatives.

 Should the Proposed Project receive planning permission, there are substantial opportunities available for the local area in the form of Community Benefit Funds.
-Based on the current proposal, a Community Benefit Fund would attract a community contribution in the region of approximately $\[mathebox{\ensuremath{\mathbb{C}}240,000/\text{year}}$, assuming the current terms of the RESS, for the local community for the 15-year RESS period.
+Based on the current proposal, a Community Benefit Fund would attract a community contribution in the region of approximately €240,000/year, assuming the current terms of the RESS, for the local community over the lifetime of the project.
 The exact value of this fund will be directly proportional to the installed capacity and/or energy produced at the site and will support and facilitate projects and initiatives including youth, sport and community facilities, schools, educational and training initiatives, and wider amenity, heritage, and environmental projects.

-With the implementation of the above schemes, there will be a long-term slight positive effect on local communities due largely to the contributions from the Community Benefit Fund.
+With the implementation of the above schemes, there will be a long-term slight positive effect on local communities.